Effective April 13, 2023

 We use aggregated or anonymized information for remarketing with Google Analytics, for ad targeting, to analyze trends, to administer our services, to improve customer service, to diagnose problems with our servers, to track user movement, and to gather demographic information for aggregate use.
 Users can opt out of some advertising features by visiting Google or the NAI consumer opt-out page.
 We may freely publish, disclose and use aggregated or anonymized information to or with third parties.

 We use personal information to facilitate your use of our services, to provide you with information, products and services you request, to administer and assist us with the operation of our business, and for the purpose for which the information was provided.
 In the event that we engage with third party service providers in connection with our Services, we may share personal information with such service providers who need access to such information to carry out their work for us.
-We may securely transfer information you share on our site with third party partners for the purposes of marketing and advertising attribution and measurement.
+We may securely transfer information you share on our site with third party partners for the purposes of marketing and advertising attribution, measurement, and improvement.
 These partners may place or recognize a unique cookie on your computer or device and may securely share data between our servers and theirs.
 We do not disclose, rent, sell or otherwise make available your personal information to third parties for direct marketing purposes.
 If you connect with Atticus through a third party (e.g., your employer, an organization of which you are a member, or an organization from which you sought assistance), Atticus may share information about your use of our services with the third party to help them understand how people they connect with us make use of our services or to enable them to further assist you or to provide you with their products and/or services.

 If you provide us with your telephone number, you consent to the transmission of text messages to that number and waive any rights you may have under the Telephone Consumer Protection Act.
 However, you may contact us at any time to opt out of receiving such texts.